 Hydrocodone is a powerful prescription pain reliever.
-It is an opiate drug often found in combination medications like Vicodin, Lorcet, Zohydro, and Norco that also typically include an over-the-counter (OTC) painkiller such as acetaminophen.
-Hydrocodone is a potent narcotic that also acts as an antitussive, or a cough suppressant.
+It is an opiate drug often found in combination with medications like Vicodin, Lorcet, Zohydro, and Norco that also typically include an over-the-counter (OTC) painkiller such as acetaminophen.
+Hydrocodone is a potent narcotic that also acts as an antitussive or a cough suppressant.

 Prescription-strength pain relievers are regularly misused.
 The National Survey on Drug Use and Health (NSDUH) reports that in 2016, hydrocodone-containing products were the most regularly abused type of prescription painkillers, as nearly 7 million people in the United States abused one in the prior year.

 Hydrocodone and opioid drugs interact with brain chemistry by binding to opioid receptors in the brain, which helps to block pain sensations.
 But they also increase levels of dopamine, which serves to enhance feelings of pleasure and makes these drugs a target for misuse.